-Purple plant foods appear to have numerous health protective and anti-aging benefits.
-It turns out that all our diet may be lacking is a bit of color!
+Purple plant foods appear to have numerous health-protective and anti-aging benefits.
+It turns out that all our diets may be lacking, is a bit of color!

 When Anthocyanins are present inside foods, they give the food a purple color.

-However, anthocyanins can also produce a red, blue or black pigment too.
+However, anthocyanins can also produce red, blue, or black pigments too.

 All anthocyanins appear to have a high antioxidant ability, scavenging for free radicals to remove them from the body.

 Investigation reveals that anthocyanins in large quantities counteract inflammation, obesity, metabolic disorders, and undesirable levels of LDL cholesterol.

 Eating foods that contained these powerful compounds also (not surprisingly) helped reverse the negative symptoms of diabetes, heart disease, blood pressure, hormonal imbalance, Alzheimer’s disease, metabolism, specific cancers, and many more.

 Research has clearly demonstrated that these purple compounds do not just help the gut, but they move to multiple other tissues in the body, including the kidney, liver and most importantly, the brain Anthocyanin Metabolism in Rats and Their Distribution to Digestive Area, Kidney, and Brain!

 9 Beneficial Effects of Purple Foods on the Brain